-Whether you're new to campus or have lived in a residence hall before, there are always things that come up or adjustments that need to be made in order to make your experience as successful as possible.
+Whether you're new to campus or have lived in a residence hall before, there are always things that come up or adjustments that need to be made to make your experience as successful as possible.
 We hope you’ll find these tips helpful while settling into your home away from home.

 Roommates smile and unwind as they sit on the floor of their dorm room and color in coloring books.